neromaglio/neromaglio.github.io/README.md

 ## Code structure

-This is the structure of the folder if you ever need to update it later
+This is the structure of the folder if I ever need to update it later

-## Project structure

 ```text
 .